chachasikes/DataTrain/README.md

 #### Subject matter experts
-Do you know a lot about a certain area of government and would be willing to be interviewed.
+Do you know a lot about a certain area of government and would be willing to be interviewed?
 You probably already have a good idea of the ways that people using data get confused.
 We want to help you get word out so that citizens understand and represent your data accurately.

 #### Team, Partners & Advisors
 If you are interested and want to get this off the ground in 2015, get in touch!
 Otherwise, I will be reaching out and then updating this list.
 Will be reaching out to agencies, data platform providers. city governments & departments, information scientists, Code for America brigades and civic hackers & companies.
 This should be a pretty simple service to get going and be able to add value to existing data sets.